sumantripuraneni/secrets-sync-agent/README.md

 * Create secrets within a namespace as soon as namespace is created
 * Peridically update/sync namespace secrets from Hashi vault

-For now, supported secret types are
+Supported secret types are:
-* ImagePullSecrets
+* ImagePull Secrets
-* TLS
+* TLS Secrets
+* SSH Auth Secrets
 * Opaque
+* Opaque secrets based on a template (Jinja2)

 ![Alt text](Images/create-namespace-secrets.png?raw=true "Create secret in a namespace")